tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/2-functions-as-values.md

 cases we'll call the _business logic_.

-Before we try to factor out the operational logic, let's try to first extract the business logic.
+Before we try to factor out the operational logic, let's try to first extract the business logic, so that we can later parametrize it.
 For `withSellingPrice` and `show`, that would be the transformation we apply to each item, and for `filterWheat` that would be the condition we use to filter items.
 How do we extract them?
 Using functions, of course.

 ```typescript
 // file: Ingredient.ts